An Official Website of the Commonwealth of Kentucky

 The Kentucky Department of Fish and Wildlife Resources (KDFWR) publishes an annual Hunting and Trapping Guide to aid hunters in the current season.
-You can find the guide online, or at any local vendor that sells hunting and fishing licenses.
+You can find the guide online, or at any local license agent that sells hunting and fishing licenses.

 The questions below offer hunters a quick guide to the most frequently asked questions regarding deer hunting in Kentucky.
 The questions are covered in more detail in the hunting guide if you need further assistance.
 You may also call the KDFWR office 8 a.m.-4:30 p.m.
 EST Monday through Friday at 800-858-1549 for answers to your hunting and fishing questions.